 Step 4— Ask why… like a child

 So you’ve listed an item and located why it’s important.
 However, we need to dig deeper to get to any real substance.
-After all, we started the list to get passed the obvious.
+After all, we started the list to get past the obvious.
 We’re going to keep asking why until we get to the meat of the answer.
-Usually I suggest asking “Why?” at least 3 times per item.
+Usually, I suggest asking “Why?” at least 3 times per item.

 Example Top 10:

 #1.
 I tend to work with decayed material.